 This person should not attempt to perform first aid unless they have been fully trained.
 This should be left to the trained first aider.

-find more information about first aid at work, including the law and resources, on the HSE website.
+You can find more information about first aid at work (external site) including the law and resources, on the HSE website.